datawire/ambassador-docs/docs/emissary/pre-release/howtos/linkerd2.md

 1. Configure the target cluster $productName$ to allow insecure routing.

     When $productName$ is running in a Linkerd mesh, Linkerd provides transport security, so connections coming in from the Linkerd in the source cluster will always be HTTP when they reach $productName$.
-Therefore, the `Host` CRDs corresponding to services that you'll be accessing from the source cluster *must* be configured to `Route` insecure requests.
-More information on this topic is available in the [`Host` documentation](../../topics/running/host-crd); an example might be
+Therefore, the `AmbassadorHost` CRDs corresponding to services that you'll be accessing from the source cluster *must* be configured to `Route` insecure requests.
+More information on this topic is available in the [`AmbassadorHost` documentation](../../topics/running/ambassadorhost); an example might be

     ```yaml
-    apiVersion: getambassador.io/v2
+    apiVersion: x.getambassador.io/v3alpha1
-    kind: Host
+    kind: AmbassadorHost
     metadata:
       name: linkerd-host
     spec: